"Open Source GIS: A GRASS GIS Approach" - Book Online Supplement

 g.remove vect=route1tmp

-# add column to link the route with the bus stop
+# add table with column to link the route with the bus stop

 v.db.addtable route1 col="lid integer"